Azure-Samples/azureai-model-inference-bicep/README.md

 This project framework provides the following features:

-* Deploy multiple models from the Azure AI catalog into the Azure AI model inference service in Azure AI Services.
+* Deploy multiple models from the Azure AI catalog into standard global deployments in Azure AI Foundry Models.
-* Deploy multiple models in Azure AI Services and provision/configure a project to run inference from the Azure AI model inference service in Azure AI Services.
+* Deploy multiple models in Azure AI Foundry resources and provision/configure a project to run inference from Azure AI Foundry Models.
 * Configure Content filters for the model deployments.

 ## Getting Started